Enquiry about object: 6343

 UK art market

 This beautiful and wearable amulet pendant of high-grade silver is suspended on what is probably an original multi-strand, black yarn necklace.
-It is from Rajasthan and dates to the early 20th century or before.
+It is from Rajasthan and dates to the 19th century.

-It encloses a hand-painted painting of two elegant female deities and a central figure, possibly Krishna, framed by the silver in Rajput-style cusped arches and columns, and beneath a thin sheet of glass.
+It encloses a hand-painted painting of a central figure, Shrinathji, framed by the silver in Rajput-style cusped arches and columns, and beneath a thin sheet of glass.
+It represents Krishna at the age of seven years, holding Mount Govardhan on a finger of his left hand to shelter the people of Vraj and their cattle from the wrath of Indra.

 Four eyelets at the top allow for suspension.
 Multiple silver bells are suspended from the sides and the lower edge.